Jsfain/SDCard/README.md

 ```

  ### Additional Comments
  * A *MAKE.SH* file is included for reference only.
-This is simply to see how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
+This is simply to see how I built the module from the source files and downloaded it to the target device.
 The make file would primarily be useful for non-Windows users without access to Atmel Studio.
-Windows users should be able to just build/download the module from the source/header files using Atmel Studio (though I have not used this).
+Windows users should be able to just build/download the module from the source/header files using Atmel Studio, but I have not used this.

 ## Portability Considerations